 Policies and Procedures

 The checklist should involve checking the personnel handbook and the company's policies and procedures.
-A reassessment analysis helps to make sure that the company is following all state and federal laws about employment.
-Among those statutes are:
+A reassessment analysis helps to make sure that the company is following all state and federal employment laws.
+These statutes include:

 - Pregnancy disability benefits and leave